jmankoff/interaction/assignments/doodle.md

 ![A screenshot with a heart on it made up of smaller pictures.
 There's an "I" in the upper left and a "UW" in the middle left](doodle-img/screenshot_no_animation.jpeg){:width="25%"}

 You'll notice in `doodle` in `Part1` that we use `scaleX` and `scaleY` around our coordinates (and size for images).
 These allow us to ensure the doodle still looks good on smaller screen sizes. **If you use _any_ pixel coordinates in your solutions, remember to wrap them in these scaling methods**.
 These will scale coordinates from the Pixel 2 XL to the dimensions of your device's screen.
 We'd recommend that you use a Pixel 2 XL emulator to compare the finished doodle against our screenshot to be sure you're implementing everything right.

-Additionally, there are instances where the the image CSV file fails to load properly due to discrepencies in line endings (CRLF vs LF).
-If you run into this, try redownloading the file or re-saving it in a text editor.

 ### Specs for addImage
 ```java